Know A Rising Star In Canadian Oil And Gas? Nominate Today!

 We need your help to find worthy candidates!
 Nominees will be judged based on a range of criteria, including professional achievements, experience, leadership and community involvement.

-We’ll profile our Rising Stars – earth scientists, engineers, financial wunderkinds, and business luminaries – in a special feature series the Daily Oil Bulletin and JWNenergy.com this October.
+We’ll profile our Rising Stars in a special feature series in the Daily Oil Bulletin this October.

 - Categories: